The Corporate Governance Review: Finland

 As social and environmental responsibility has become increasingly important in public speech, companies have started also to pay more and more attention to reputational risk aside from financial and operative risk.
 For instance, aggressive tax optimisation, poor working conditions in a factory of a foreign subcontractor or unclear information on the origin of raw materials may impose a significant reputational risk for a company.
 The increased demand for risk management has led to the use of numerous different certificates and standards and has increased the importance of company policies and internal auditing.
 Correspondingly, consumers' growing consciousness of the effects that production of goods has on local ecosystems and communities has increased the demand for transparent reporting.

 Corporate social reporting has developed mainly voluntarily.
 Although some general frames of reference have been developed for responsibility reporting, such as the Global Reporting Initiative, which is used by many Finnish companies, the quality of these reports has varied.
 Standards and instruments have also been developed to improve environmental management and social responsibility in companies, such as ISO 14000, ISO 26000 and the EU Eco-Management and Audit Scheme.
 However, some regulation relating to corporate social reporting exists.
 For example, according to the Accounting Act,10 listed companies shall describe the non-financial indicators regarding personnel and environmental impacts in a management report if it is necessary to understand the company's development of operations and profitability, financial position and most significant risks and uncertainties.

-The board of directors is responsible for the organisation and effective oversight of a company's risk management.
-Recommendations regarding internal control and risk management for the board of directors in listed companies are set forth in the Code.
-The board shall ensure that the company has defined the operating principles for internal control and that the company monitors its functioning.
-In addition, companies shall report in the corporate governance statement the operating principles for internal control, the risk management principles relating to financial reporting processes and the main principles applied in internal audit.
+The board is responsible for the organisation and effective oversight of a company's risk management.
+Recommendations regarding internal control and risk management for the board in listed companies are set forth in the Code.
+Pursuant to the Code, the board shall ensure that the company has defined the operating principles for internal control and that the company monitors its functioning.
+In addition, companies shall include the operating principles for internal control, the risk management principles relating to financial reporting processes and the main principles applied in internal audit in the corporate governance statement.